bright/new-www/_posts/2018-03-05-charts-on-android-2.md

 lineChart.description.isEnabled = false
 lineChart.legend.isEnabled = false
 ```
-Unfortunately it does not make the job done.
-As you can see below there are still space between chart and parent view left.
+Unfortunately, it does not make the job done.
+As you can see below there are still space between the chart and the parent view left.

 ![default viewport](/images/radek/chart_viewport_1.png)

-How to disable chart padding?
-Library provides us simple way to modify chart's `Viewport`.
-In this case call method `setViewPortOffsets(0f,0f,0f,0f)` on chart object.
+How to disable the chart padding?
+The library provides us a simple way to modify chart's `Viewport`.
+In this case call method `setViewPortOffsets(0f,0f,0f,0f)` on the chart object.
 It sets chart's offset (padding) to 0.
-Just remember all viewport modifications got to be called **after** data is set up.
+Just remember all viewport modifications have to be called **after** data is set up.

 ##### BUT...!
-It's a solution you need to be caution with.
-What does the documantation say about using this approach?
+It's a solution you need to be cautious about.
+What does the documentation say about using this approach?
 > USE THIS ONLY WHEN YOU KNOW WHAT YOU ARE DOING.

 Why?
-In short adventure with chart's viewport I came across one problematic issue.
-Offset seems to be recalculated independently and every other view besides chart itself doesn't know about the change.
-This causes some render problems, for example like this:
+During a short adventure with chart's viewport I came across one problematic issue.
+Offset seemed to be recalculated independently and every other view besides the chart itself didn't know about the change.
+This may cause some render problems, for example like this:

 ![viewport issue](/images/radek/chart_viewport_2.png)